-- Public Access(LoadBalancer): This option allows services to be exposed to the Internet through SLB so that they can be accessed over the Internet.
+- Public Access(LoadBalancer): This option allows Services to be exposed through a public SLB instance so that the Services can be accessed over the Internet.

-- Via VPC(LoadBalancer): This option allows services to be exposed to the VPC where the Kubernetes cluster resides through SLB so that they can be accessed by other Kubernetes clusters or KEC instances in the VPC.
+- Via VPC(LoadBalancer): This option allows Services to be exposed to the VPC where the Kubernetes cluster resides through a private SLB instance so that the Services can be accessed by other Kubernetes clusters or KEC instances in the VPC.

 After the configuration is completed, click Create and check the status of the Deployment on the Deployment list page.